StuartRiffle/ragtag-tiger/README.md

 ```
 The files are just concatenated to produce the prompt.

 Notice the magic `+/` prefix on the paths.
-The same way `~/` is an alias for the home directory on unices, it works as a shortcut to the `data/` folder in the repo.
-That's so you can access the stock text files from wherever you run the program.
+The same way `~/` is an alias for the home directory on unices, it works as a shortcut to the `data/` folder in the repo, so you can access the stock text files from wherever you run the program.

 # Local inference